 - Hearing loss

-You can also check your car by the Vehicle Identification Number (VIN) at Safercar.gov.
-We urge you to contact your local dealership and get your car repaired.
+If your vehicle has the defective Takata airbags, contact your local dealership to get your car repaired.
 It should be free of charge.
-Please let us know if an unscrupulous dealer charges you.
-Call our attorneys at 404-400-4000.
+Your attorney can protect your rights if an unscrupulous dealer charges you.

 Honda also has a recall site to check your VIN to see if your car needs new airbags.